I’ve just listened to Robert Plant’s new album, Carry Fire. It’s pretty good.

 1. Keep it up-to-date

 What you should do: So long as you’re happy with the broader clauses in your will, there’s no need to change it frequently.
 But if there’s information that’s clearly missing or really out-of-date, it ought to be fixed.

 What my dad did: My dad’s Will was ten and a half years old at the time of his death.
 In the intervening time, at least five important things had happened that he’d failed to account for:

 He’d bought himself a flat.
 Unlike his other real estate, he’d not made specific mention of the flat in his Will, so it fell into his “everything else goes to…” clause.
 We can only assume that this is what he intended – it seems likely – but specific clarification would have been preferable!

 I changed my name.
 This was a whole five years before he died, but his Will still refers to me by my birth name (which wouldn’t necessarily have been a problem except for the issue listed below under “State your relationships”).

 I moved house.
 Seven times.
 The address for me (under my old name, remember) on my dad’s Will is one that I lived in for less than six months, and over a decade ago.
 That’s a challenging thing to prove, when it’s needed!
 Any of the addresses I lived at in the intervening 10+ years would have been an improvement.

 The ownership model of a company in which he was the founder and a large shareholder changed: whereas previously it was a regular limited-by-shares company, it had become in those ten years an employee-owned company, whose articles require that shares are held only by employees.
 This posed an inheritance conundrum for the beneficiaries of these shares, for a while, who did not want to sell – and could not legitimately keep – them.
 Like everything else, we resolved it in the end, but it’s the kind of thing that could have been a lot easier.

 His two daughters – my sisters – became adults.
 If there’s somebody in your Will who’s under 18, you really ought to re-check that your Will is still accurate when they turn 18.
 The legacies in my dad’s Will about my sisters and I are identical, but had he died, for example, after the shares-change above but before my youngest sister became an adult, things could have gotten very complicated.

 2. State your relationships

 What you should do: When you use somebody’s name for the first time, especially if it’s a family member, state their relationship to you.
 For example, you might write “To my daughter, Jane Doe, of 1 Somewhere Street, Somewhereville, SM3 4RE…”.
 This makes your intentions crystal clear and provides a safety net in finding and validating the identity of your executors, trustees, and beneficiaries.

 What my dad did: In my dad’s Will, he doesn’t once refer to the relationship that any person has to him.
 This might not be a problem in itself – it’s only a safety net, after all – if it weren’t for the fact that I changed my name and moved house.
 This means that I, named as an executor and a beneficiary of my dad’s Will, am not referred to in it either my by name, nor by my address, nor by my relationship.
 It might as well be somebody else!

 To work around this, I’ve had to work to prove that I was known by my old name, that I did live at that address at the time that the Will was written, and that he did mean me when he wrote it.
 And I’ve had to do that every single time I contacted anybody who was responsible for any of my dad’s assets.
 That’s a job that gets old pretty quickly.

 3. Number every page, and initial or sign each

 What you should do: If your Will runs onto multiple pages, and especially if you’ll be printing it onto multiple sheets of paper (rather than, for example, duplexing a two-page Will onto two sides of the same sheet of paper), you should probably put page numbers on.
 And you should sign, or at least initial, the bottom of each page.
 This helps to reduce the risk that somebody can tamper with the Will by adding or removing pages.

-a lot easier than it might have been if he had followed this guideline.
-It would have also made it a lot easier when he made an even bigger mistake, below (see “Never
+What my dad did: My dad’s will is only dated and signed at the end, and the pages are completely un-numbered.
+It clearly hasn’t been tampered with (members of the family have seen it before; a duplicate copy was filed elsewhere; and we’ve even found the original document it was printed from), but if somebody had wanted to, it would have been a lot easier than it might have been if he had followed this guideline.
+It would have also made it a lot easier when he made an even bigger mistake, below (see “Never restaple it”).

 4. Never restaple it